cloudflare/cloudflare-docs/products/workers/src/content/tutorials/localize-a-website/index.md

 The `HTMLRewriter` class provided in the Workers runtime allows developers to parse HTML and write simple JavaScript to query and transform every element of the page.

-The example website in this tutorial is a basic single-page HTML project that lives in `./public`, with some text elements: an `h1` element with the text “Example Site”, and a number of `p` elements with different text:
+The example website in this tutorial is a basic single-page HTML project that lives in `./public`, with different text elements.
+This includes an `h1` element with the text “Example Site”, and a number of `p` elements with different text:

 ![Demo Code](./media/code-example.png)